Research Associates

 Moses is interested in the application of geophysics to gain insights into subsurface hydrology.
 During his undergrad, he got his first introduction to hydrogeophysics volunteering for several projects that used electrical resistivty to identify groundwater-bearing zones in fractured rock.
 During his M.S., he focused on applying near-surface geophysics to quantify subsurface dynamics at coastal-terrestrial interfaces.
 He’ll be joining us to work on the Watershed Dynamic and Evolution (WaDE) project; he’s a perfect fit given his skills.
 In his free time, Moses plays video games and “enjoys the aura” of the community around him.
 E-mail Moses.

-M.S. student, Hydrologic Science and Engineering, Colorado School of Mines, 2023-present (co-advised by Chris Higgins)
+M.S. student, Geophysics, Colorado School of Mines, 2025-present

 Kenneth Swift Bird